What is Containers for Change?

 Can my refund be paid into my PayPal account?

 Yes – refunds can be paid into your PayPal account!
-If you have a scheme ID login to your account here and select PayPal as your preferred method of payment.
-Quote your scheme ID when returning your containers and your refund will go directly to your PayPal account.
+If you have a member number login to your account here and select PayPal as your preferred method of payment.
+Quote your member number when returning your containers and your refund will go directly to your PayPal account.

 Which containers are eligible for a refund?

 Most aluminium, glass, plastic, steel and liquid paperboard beverage containers between 150ml and 3L are eligible for a refund.
 Given the scheme aims to reduce litter, eligible containers are typically those consumed outside of the home with the scheme encouraging the proper disposal of these containers.

 For the full list of eligible containers registered by the State Government as eligible, please see here.